akhasoft/Yakhont/README.md

 }
 ```

     **Note:** for Kotlin replace 'annotationProcessor' with 'kapt'.

 4. The code which runs Yakhont Weaver:

-for Java
+    4.1.
+For Java:
 ```groovy
 // use default config (or specify something like "new String[] {projectDir.absolutePath + '/weaver.config'}")
 String[] weaverConfigFiles = null